rom-rb/rom-rb.org/source/learn/getting-started/setup-dsl.html.md

 ---
 chapter: Getting Started
-title: Block Style Setup
+title: Setup DSL
 ---

-This guide explains how to configure ROM using block style which is suitable for simple scripts.
+This guide explains how to quickly configure ROM using setup DSL, which is suitable for simple scripts.

 > #### ROM & frameworks